cssconf/blog-content/2015/2015-06-05_interview/2015-06-05_interview.md

 tagline:          'Tagline'
 description:      'Why you should apply for conference scholarships: An interview with Jane Kathambi'
 keywords:         Scholarship, CSSconf, Berlin, conference, Diversity, application, Jane, Kathambi, travel, grant
+excerpt: 'At last year’s CSSconf EU we had the pleasure of meeting Jane Kathambi from Kenya.
+Jane had been awarded a grant to travel to Berlin and attend JSConf EU, and we subsequently invited her to come along to CSSconf EU, too.'
 ---